 The portraits include Queen Victoria’s grandparents George III and Queen Charlotte by Sir William Beechey, her parents the Duke and Duchess of Kent by George Dawe and Sir George Hayter, and her uncle William IV by Sir Thomas Lawrence.

 Since Buckingham Palace is constantly being redecorated, the art gets changed out every so often.
-Check out this list of what is currently hanging on the Palace walls.
+You can check out what is currently hanging on the Palace walls by visiting the Royal Collection’s website.